Team Project

 • Days 2 and 3: students will acquire basic technical skills in data science and communication, as a preparation for them to implement their proposed project idea.

-• Day 4: students will be guided through a four-stage workshop to make progress in their project (workshop guideline; demo files):
+• Day 4: students will be guided through a four-stage workshop to make progress in their project:

 1. problem formulation